This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit californiaucp.dbesystem.com

 Q:What if I work from home?

 Home-based businesses are eligible for DBE certification.
 The reviewer will visit your home office and expect to see a dedicated workspace with business equipment, files, and records.
-Having a separate room or area for business is ideal.
+Having a separate room or area used for the business is ideal.

 Q:Can my attorney or consultant be present?